tgremi/bluemix-buildpack-meteor/README.md

 ## Usage

-Create a CF app and bind it to a MongoDB service.
-Then run the following command in your terminal:
+Create a CF app and bind it to a MongoLab service. _N.B.: MongoLab, not mongodb._ Then run the following command in your terminal:

 ```
 cf push [APP_NAME] -b https://github.com/ind1go/bluemix-buildpack-meteor.git